BenKite/ml-tools/README.md

 determine how log loss varies due to sampling variability.
 This provides an idea of how classifiers should be expected to compare in the future.

+regcompare.py:
+Functions used to compare competing regression models.
+Like the aforementioned classcompare script, repeated validations are done on training and test data.
+Currently the only metric for fit is R-squared.